edgelesssys/contrast/README.md

 ## Goal

-Contrast is designed to keep all data always encrypted and to prevent access from the infrastructure layer, i.e., remove the infrastructure from the trusted computing base (TCB).
-This includes access from datacenter employees, privileged cloud admins, own cluster administrators, and attackers coming through the infrastructure, e.g., malicious co-tenants escalating their privileges.
+Contrast is designed to keep all data always encrypted and to prevent access from the infrastructure layer.
+It removes the infrastructure provider from the trusted computing base (TCB).
+This includes access from datacenter employees, privileged cloud admins, own cluster administrators, and attackers coming through the infrastructure, for example, malicious co-tenants escalating their privileges.

 Contrast integrates fluently with the existing Kubernetes workflows.
 It's compatible with managed Kubernetes, can be installed as a day-2 operation and imposes only minimal changes to your deployment flow.